 We will outline the strategy and steps that led to the impressive figures depicting Yamaha’s growth from 2018 to 2020 with the help of FACTOR-A/DEPT®.
 From 2018-2019 alone, Yamaha experienced a 345% year-over-year growth rate, which only continued the following year, despite COVID-19 challenges throughout 2020.

 We make sure that the content we create is always up-to-date as SEO content is one of the primary drivers of organic visibility and we work to solve any issues that may arise with Amazon.
-All of this is made possible by our team of experts along with our best-in-class software solution, the factor-a suite.

 Depending on the specific needs and goals of the brand, we personalize the services that we offer.
 We work with each client to develop a strategy that can maximize their portfolio and help them maximize their product visibility depending on the target group and marketplaces in which they are selling.
 With Yamaha, we offered all of our services as an all-in-one approach that proved to be beyond successful.